-Business owners must keep that in mind as they plan to resume some of their normal operations.
-In fact, “normal” might look very different for a while, as we all work together to take precautions to overcome this pandemic and keep ourselves and those around us safe.
+- People all have different comfort levels with different behaviors right now.
+We’ve all been through an uncertain and difficult time with the pandemic, and not everyone will be ready to jump head-first into pre-pandemic behavior right away.
+Business owners must keep that in mind.
+For many people, “normal” might look very different for a while as we all work together to take precautions to overcome this pandemic and keep ourselves and those around us safe.

 Use this guide to help plan your reopening marketing strategy

-In this article, I’ll walk you through some of the things you’ll need to consider when planning your “reopening” after coronavirus — whatever that may look like — from a marketing perspective.
+In this article, I’ll walk you through some of the things you’ll need to consider when planning your “reopening” — whatever that may look like — from a marketing perspective.
 We’ll cover:

-- Planning your marketing and communications around reopening
+- Planning your reopening announcement and other marketing and communications

 - Knowing your customers and communicating sensitively